davidroeca/web-app-orchestration-talk/talk/talk.rst

     * I'm writing a web app in React
     * She's working on a web api in Node and Express
     * I clone her code
-    * I go through her README and install Node 8 and the necessary database requirements on my system
+    * I go through her README and install NodeJS and the necessary database requirements on my system

 ----